BrandonJohnGrenier/pattern-commons/README.md

 ## JSON Parsing

-The JSON API exposes a minimal, JavaScript-inspired interface on top of the excellent [Jackson library](https://github.com/FasterXML/jackson) for JSON parsing.
+The JSON API exposes a JavaScript-inspired interface on top of the excellent [Jackson library](https://github.com/FasterXML/jackson) for JSON parsing.

 #### Converting Java to JSON
 The stringify() method serializes a Java value into a JSON string.